ozgebabacan/openpaydTask/README.md

-1. [List view] Add a loading animation on each launch card, -- DONE [List view] add a placeholder image if the image doesnt load/exist -- DONE `src/app/launch-list/launch-list.component.html`
+1. [List view] Add a loading animation on each launch card, -- DONE [List view] add a placeholder image if the image doesnt load/exist -- DONE `src/app/launch-list/launch-list.component.html` -- DONE

-2. [List view] Make each launch card date a relative date eg: 23 days ago as in `list-example.jpg` -- DONE `src/app/launch-list/launch-list.component.html`
+2. [List view] Make each launch card date a relative date eg: 23 days ago as in `list-example.jpg` `src/app/launch-list/launch-list.component.html` -- DONE

-3. [Details view] Develop the details screen to fit the wireframe specification `details-wireframe.jpg` -- PARTIALLY DONE. --I coulnd't the original images to lightbox settings.
+3. [Details view] Develop the details screen to fit the wireframe specification `details-wireframe.jpg` Avoid code bloat where possible `src/app/launch-details/launch-details.component.html` -- PARTIALLY DONE. --I coulnd't add the original images to lightbox settings.
 I have no time :(
-   Avoid code bloat where possible `src/app/launch-details/launch-details.component.html`

 4. [Details view] Implement NgRx store for launch detail, using the same store and facade pattern as in launch list -- DONE